datumorphism/datumorphism.github.io/content/wiki/machine-learning/neural-networks/boltzmann-machine.md

 In principle, a learning process can be as simple as a one on one map from the data to all the neurons in Boltzmann machine.

-Suppose we have a data set of an image which has 10 pixels and each pixel can take values of 0 and 1.
+Suppose we have a data set of an image with 10 pixels and each pixel can take values of 0 and 1.
 We simply construct a network of 10 neurons.
 To remember the most prominent features of the image with this network, we update the weights and bias of the network to miminize the energy.
 Once done with minimization, the network we have could be used to generate similar images with similar features.

 ### With Hidden Units

 The complexity of the previous model seems to be low.
-To introduce more degree of freedom, we introduce the hidden units.
+To introduce more degrees of freedom, we introduce the hidden units.

-Hinton and Sejnowski worked out a algrimth for Boltzmann machine in 1983.
-The energy based learning rule for Boltzmann machine has two phases, the clamped phase (Phase+) and free phase (Phase-).
+Hinton and Sejnowski worked out an algorithm for Boltzmann machine in 1983.
+The energy-based learning rule for Boltzmann machine has two phases, the clamped phase (Phase+) and free phase (Phase-).

 1. Clamped phase: we attach the data to the visible units and initialize the hidden units to be some random states.
   a.
 Then we update the hidden units so that the energy is minimized with clamping.